Four Signs That a Friend Is Using You

 Uses your personal information for their own benefit

 Some fake friends get close for the sole purpose of obtaining information about you that could be used to their benefit.
 This situation could be so clear, and sometimes you might not take it seriously.

-This could appear in several very different situations, which is why you should stay alert.
-It could be that this friend tries to use your contact information for a job, or to get favors under your name.
-You could become involved in misunderstandings or serious problems with your contact, without having any idea what happened.
+This could appear in several situations, which is why you should stay alert.
+Your friend could try to use your contact information for a job or to get favors under your name.
+Besides having a fake friend, you could become involved in misunderstandings without even knowing what is going on.

 A real friendship is sincere and not self-interested.
-However, in certain occasions we need our friends.
-It could be that you need them to listen, you need a favor or that they help you with some situation.
-If you notice that your friend always refuses to help you, it is probably that the friendship is not very sincere.
+However, on certain occasions, we need our friends.
+You might need someone to listen to you.
+Or, you might need a favor or help with a problem.
+If you notice that your friend always refuses to help you, it is probably because the friendship is not very sincere.

 This point is strongly related to the first point, as it is very common that in fake friendships, they always ask you for help or try to benefit from you, but they disappear when you need them.

-Not everyone that we meet in our lives has the intent of using us or causing us harm, but it is important to be alert to avoid being used by those that would.
+Not everyone that we meet in our lives has the intent of using us or causing us harm.
+However, it is important to be alert to avoid being used by those that have the negative intentions.